This page gives you an overview of how to manage apps in the dashboard.

 Once you have created the app, a token will be generated.
 You will need to provide this token to your script.
 To ensure integrity and security, tokens are only displayed once, so you need to copy the code and save it in a different location.
 If you need to ensure total security and cannot save the token, you can create a new one for the same service through the Create Token option in the app information card.
 Tokens can also be deleted in the same place using the trash can icon or using the delete option in the footer.

 Webhooks allow you to set up integrations which subscribe to events.
 They can then be used to send payloads about activities in Saleor from your platform to other services.
 Your designated URL will then get the payloads you choose to send from Saleor.

-In the Webhook Information card:
+In the Webhook Specific Information section:

 Assign the name of your webhook.

 Input the target URL to which payloads will be sent.

 Optionally, if the service to which you are sending the webhook wants additional validation of the content that is being sent, you need to set a Secret Key.
 After generating the secret key value, you need to pass it to the third-party service so that they can use it to validate content sent from Saleor via webhooks.

 To learn more about the webhook protocols, see the Developer's Guide.

 In the Events card, you can assign singular events that you want the webhook to trigger.

 Synchronous webhooks can be used for extending Saleor without the need to deploy plugins on the API server.
 You can select multiple synchronous events.